Articles related to jewish dietary laws kashrut

 Eco-kosher connects ecology, new concerns about industrial agriculture, global warming and fair treatment of workers, with kosher, ancient Jewish dietary laws ...

-What is Kashrut - Kosher Food - About.com
+Kashrut Definition - What is Kashrut - Glossary of Kosher Terms

-Kashrut is the Hebrew word for keeping kosher.
-The basic laws of kashrut, as known as Jewish Dietary Laws, can be found in the Judaism's holy book, the ...
+Kashrut is the Hebrew word for "keeping kosher."
+The basic laws of kashrut, also known as Jewish Dietary Laws, can be found in Judaism's holy book, the Torah.

 Do All Jews Keep Kosher? - Kosher Food - About.com